pkhoueiry/ARTHM/index.md

 <div align="center">

-    Advances in Research and Treatment of Hematological Malignancies (ARTHM)
+    Advances in Research and Treatment of Hematological Malignancies (ARTHM)<br><br>
     Tutorial Developped by Pierre Khoueiry, Ph.D (Bioinformatics and Genomics)

 </div>